PostHog/internallinker/README.md

 # Notice

 This is in Alpha.
-It's not tested yet properly.
+Please manually check the changes to your markdown before uploading!

 # Philosophy